Featured Events

 Related Exhibitions

 CPNAS hosts exhibitions in the NAS Building that highlight creative and imaginative intersections between art and science.
-The exhibitions change approximately every six months.
+The exhibitions change approximately every six months, and are viewable during guided tours of the building.
 Please check back here frequently to see what is happening in our galleries.

 NAS Building Timeline and Promethean Sparks